semaphoreci/book-cicd-docker-kubernetes/chapters/06-tutorial-semaphore.md

 ![Choosing a starter workflow](./figures/05-sem-starter-workflow.png){ width=95% }

 Semaphore will immediately start the workflow.
-Wait a few seconds and your first Docker image is ready, congratulations!
+Wait a few seconds, and your first Docker image is ready.
+Congratulations!

 ![Starter run](./figures/05-sem-starter-run.png){ width=95% }